andrescorrada/performance-curves/README.md

 # performance-curves

-Performance Curves are an alternative way to run synthetic ad-tech campaigns on your data, visualize and measure offline KPI performance.
+Performance Curves are an alternative way to run synthetic ad-tech campaigns, visualize and measure offline KPI performance.

 This approach was developed in 2012 at DataXu.
 In the ad-tech industry, experiments are an imperfect way to model production